aws-samples/amazon-guardduty-for-aws-organizations-with-terraform/README.md

 #### Known Errors

-For subsequent runs of the steps to deploy after the first run, a known error will be reported about importing and already imported resource for the import-org module.
-Though this is shown as an 'Error', this is expected behavior and does not affect the rest of the setup, so it can be ignored.
+For subsequent runs of the steps to deploy after the first run, a known error will be reported about importing an already imported resource for the `import-org` module.
+Though this is shown as an `Error`, this is expected behavior and does not affect the rest of the setup, so it can be ignored.

 ## Contributing